sharring10/deep-learning-nd/README.md

    * Use a Recurrent Neural Network (RNN) to generate new scripts for The Simpsons.
 4. Translate a Language
    * Use a Sequence-to-Sequence RNN to translate sentences from English to French.
+5. Face Generation
+   * Use generative adversarial networks (GANs) to generate new images of faces.